BondoS/data-structure-algorithms/README.md

 4. Graphs <br />
    A graph is a data structure composed of a collection of nodes and edges.
 Graphs are a non-linear data structure (as opposed to a linked list, stack, or queue).
 You may also hear nodes referred to as vertices.

+5. Trees <br />
+   A tree is a data structure where a node can have zero or more children.
+Each node contains a value, and similar to graphs each node can have a connection between other nodes called an edge.
+A tree is a type of graph but not all graphs are trees.
+   In this repo we will demonstrate Binary search trees.

 ---

 #### To run the project, please use this command `node ./index.mjs`